 So, what role can philanthropy play in the lives of young Americans?
 Philanthropic organizations and individuals can focus on helping youth acquire skills and attitudes to help them succeed.
 This is truer for the socio-economically disadvantaged youth among us.
 Offering job-placement trainings, mentoring programs and related initiatives may be the way to go forward.
 The biggest contribution of philanthropy towards youth can be in terms of giving them hope and offering them constructive avenues for creating a better future for themselves and those around them.

-Nonprofit practitioner Sabith Khan is a Ph.D. candidate at Virginia Tech who has worked in India, UAE and the U.S. His research focuses on faith-based giving in America and its transformation in a market-based economy.
+Nonprofit practitioner Sabith Khan, Ph.D., is an Adjunct Professor at Virginia Tech, an Assistant Professor at California Lutheran University, and a writer, consultant, and public speaker.
+He has worked in India, UAE, and the U.S. His research focuses on nonprofit leadership, and faith-based giving in America and its transformation in a market-based economy.

 This article is reprinted from Issue #4 of Nonprofit Performance Magazine.
 Subscribe today so that you don’t miss other actionable articles that will help you run your nonprofit organization with less pain and more gain!